 Main:

 Compared to the mere minutes for internal combustion engine vehicles to refuel, battery recharging in electric vehicles (EVs) is considerably slower, often exceeding the 30-minute mark.
-This is because excessive charging current can easily trigger lithium plating (Li-plating)1, a phenomenon leading to safety and lifespan concerns.
-Challenges intensify when fast charging at low temperatures, as reduced liquid diffusion coefficients and slower solid-phase interfacial kinetics further aggravate Li-plating, which heightens the risk of short circuits and promotes mossy growth, diminishing negative electrode porosity and depleting cell electrolyte2.
+This is because excessive charging current can easily trigger lithium plating1 (Li-plating), a phenomenon leading to safety and lifespan concerns.
+Challenges intensify during fast charging at low temperatures, as reduced liquid diffusion coefficients and slower solid-phase interfacial kinetics further aggravate Li-plating, which heightens the risk of short circuits and promotes mossy growth, diminishing negative electrode porosity and depleting cell electrolyte2.
 The essential task of enhancing battery charging speed while ensuring thermal safety and minimising battery degradation remains a pressing challenge, especially at low temperatures.

-The requirements for XFC established by the U.S. Department of Energy are a charging time of less than 15 minutes for a depleted battery to reach 80% State-of-Charge (SOC) and a capacity loss of less than 20% over 500 XFC cycles.
+The requirements for XFC established by the U.S. Department of Energy are a charging time of less than 15 minutes for a depleted battery to reach 80% State-of-Charge (SoC) and a capacity loss of less than 20% over 500 XFC cycles.
 Three pathways to achieve XFC have been established: material science, electrical engineering, and thermal engineering, as shown in Figure 1.
 The material science pathway focuses on developing electrodes with higher porosity and lower tortuosity and electrolytes with higher ionic conductivity and lower viscosity3.
-Strategies include using Silicon composite anodes, increasing the amount of Nickel in cathodes, changing the particle size, selective doping, and surface coating4.
+Strategies include using silicon composite anodes, increasing the amount of nickel in cathodes, changing the particle size, selective doping, and surface coating4.
 For the electrolyte, solvent compositions and additives can be employed to modify conductivity and viscosity5.
-The material Science Pathway is a long-term solution to address XFC issues at their root.
+The material science pathway is a long-term solution to address XFC issues at their root.
 However, the research and development cycle can be lengthy, and the transition from lab samples to commercial products is fraught with uncertainties, including stability, scalability, ease of manufacture, and cost considerations.
-The electrical engineering pathway focuses on optimising fast charging currents at different SOCs and/or voltages through experimentation, modelling or a combination of both6.
+The electrical engineering pathway focuses on optimising fast charging currents at different SoCs and/or voltages through experimentation, modelling or a combination of both6.
 Typical fast charging protocols include multi-step constant current, variable current profile, pulse charging, constant power charging, and boost charging7.
 We view the advantages of this pathway as its cost-effectiveness and adaptability, as the optimisation process is software-based and requires minimal additional hardware.
 However, the disadvantage is that the charging protocol calibrated for one type of battery may not be applicable to other battery chemistries and form factors.

 Figure.
 1 Three pathways to enable extreme fast charging and their pros and cons.

 The thermal management pathway is a mitigating solution aimed to keep battery's temperature moderately high (above 40℃) during the XFC process8.
 Common thermal management systems (TMSs) can use air, liquid, phase change materials, heat pipes, or a combination of these as cooling mediums2.
 We recognise the most significant advantage of this pathway as its ability to maximise XFC for commercial batteries under existing electrochemical technologies.
 This is achieved by avoiding the occurrence of Li-plating at lower temperatures (even at 25 ℃, significant Li-plating can occur) through temperature control.
-However, it is not a fundamental resolution, and the arrangement of TMSs can add extra weight, take up extra space, and lead to higher costs and energy consumption.
+However, it is not a fundamental solution, and the arrangement of TMSs can add extra weight, take up extra space, and lead to higher costs and energy consumption.